 Curator of the Collection, Division of Modern and Contemporary Art

-Should the Harvard Art Museums find themselves in possession of an object that can be shown, by clear and convincing evidence, to have been acquired, excavated, or exported in violation of the terms described above, the museums shall proceed in good faith to determine what steps might be taken to preserve the interests of all concerned parties.
-These steps may, in the appropriate circumstances, include a return of the object to its country of origin or the restitution of an object to an earlier owner, provided such a return or restitution is consistent with the President and Fellows’ legal and fiduciary duties.
+If the museums find in their possession a work of art that can be shown to have been acquired, excavated, or exported in violation of the terms described above, then the museums will proceed in good faith to determine what steps might be taken to preserve the interests of all concerned parties.
+These steps may, in the appropriate circumstances, include a return of the work of art to its country of origin or the restitution of a work of art to an owner, provided such a return or restitution is consistent with the President and Fellows of Harvard College’s legal and fiduciary duties.
 Furthermore, if a public museum or collection or agency of a foreign country seeks its return and demonstrates that it is a part of that country’s national patrimony, the university will cooperate with that country to determine the appropriate disposition.
 A framework for consideration of claims has been established by Harvard University.

 What is Provenance?

-“Provenance” is a list of the previous owners of a work of art, tracing it from the hand of the artist or maker to its present location and owner.
-Knowing the provenance can help to determine the authenticity of a work, establish the historical importance of a work by suggesting other artists who might have seen and been influenced by it, and determine the legitimacy of current ownership.
+“Provenance” is a chronology of the ownership of a work of art, tracing it from the hand of the artist or maker to its present location and owner.
+Knowing the provenance can help determine the authenticity of a work, establish the historical importance of a work by suggesting other artists who might have seen and been influenced by it, and determine the legitimacy of current ownership.

 Provenance information for works of art can vary widely in completeness and accuracy.
 Sources for provenance information include exhibition catalogues, catalogues raisonné, and correspondence with other scholars.
 Information can also be gleaned from labels and other markings on the object itself, which can point to its movement over time.
 However, even after extensive research, it is not unusual for long periods in the history of a centuries-old object to remain unaccounted for.